checkly/theheadless.dev/blog/posts/basics-starting-browser-navigation.md

 ::::

 We also add `await browser.close()` to ensure that we are shutting down our browser before terminating the session.
 Without it, our execution would not return after the page has loaded, keeping our test hanging indefinitely.

+Now that we know how to start a browser and navigate to a URL, the clear next step is to learn how to [interact with a webpage](basics-clicking-typing.md).

+## Further reading
+1. The list of available options to customise our browser setup on launch with [Puppeteer](https://pptr.dev/#?product=Puppeteer&version=v5.2.1&show=api-puppeteerlaunchoptions) or [Playwright](https://playwright.dev/#version=v1.2.1&path=docs%2Fapi.md&q=browsertypelaunchoptions)
+2. Debugging tips for [Puppeteer](https://developers.google.com/web/tools/puppeteer/debugging) and [Playwright](https://playwright.dev/#version=v1.2.1&path=docs%2Fdebug.md&q=)